thenumbernine/lua-parser/README.md

-While I was at it, I added a require() replacement for parsing Lua scripts and registering callbacks, so any other script can say `"require 'parser.require'.callbacks:insert(function(tree) ... modify the parse tree ... end)"` and viola, Lua preprocessor in Lua!
+While I was at it, I added a require() replacement for parsing Lua scripts and registering callbacks, so any other script can say `"require 'parser.require'.callbacks:insert(function(tree) ... modify the parse tree ... end)"` and voila, Lua preprocessor in Lua!

 `minify_tests.txt` taken from the tests at https://github.com/stravant/LuaMinify